 - Carer Payment and Carer Supplement.

 You get Veteran Payment at a higher rate than most income support payments.
-The only exception is if you're a masters or doctorate student getting ABSTUDY.
+The only exception is ABSTUDY for Masters or Doctorate students.

 If you decide to get Veteran Payment, you may still be eligible for non-income support payments and assistance.
 This may include: